How to pay tolls

 Toll road operators in Queensland use electronic free-flow tolling.
 Tolls are automatically calculated as a vehicle passes under a tolling point.

-You can set up an account or pay your toll online, by phone or visiting a customer service centre or participating retailer.
+You can set up an account or pay your toll online, by phone or visiting a participating retailer.
 You can usually pay your toll up to 30 days before or up to 3 days after travelling on a toll road.

 The Queensland Toll Road website provides information about each of the toll roads and links to each of the toll payment providers.